ebikatsudon/VTubeStudio/Web-Items.md

 If plugins ever get access to Web Item functionality, it will be hidden behind an additional [permission](https://github.com/DenchiSoft/VTubeStudio/tree/master/Permissions).

+## Web Items and the Steam Workshop

+Web Items cannot be uploaded to the Steam Workshop.

 ## API access

 One interesting aspect of Web Items is that they themselves could be VTube Studio plugins: